marklieberman/ComfyUI-Liebs-Toast/addon/README.md

 ### Permissions

-By default the add-on will only request permission to run on `http://127.0.0.1:8188/*`.
-You must request additional permissions in the add-on's options to run the add-on on other domains or ports.
+By default the add-on will only request permission to run on `http://127.0.0.1/*` and `http://localhost/*`.
+You must request additional permissions in the add-on's options to run the add-on on other domains.

 ## Building